jcbyte/start-react-django/readme.md

 # start-react-django

-Python script to automate the creation of web apps with react frontend and django backend.
+Python script to automate the creation of web apps with a Rreact frontend and Django backend.

 ## Usage